Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 You can now enjoy full-speed naive Fibonacci computation without blocking the main UI thread.
 All we need is `withContext(Dispatchers.Default)`.

-Note, that because the `fib` function is invoked from the single actor in our code, there is at most one concurrent computation of it at any given time, so this code has a natural limit on the resource utilization.
+Note that because the `fib` function is invoked from the single actor in our code, there is at most one concurrent computation of it at any given time, so this code has a natural limit on the resource utilization.
 It can saturate at most one CPU core.